Army Group Courland: Isolation

 On 7 May 1945, German Head of State (Staatsoberhaupt) and President (Reichspräsident) Karl Dönitz ordered Colonel-General Carl Hilpert, to surrender Army Group Courland.
 Hilpert was the army group's last commander-in-chief.
 Hilpert surrendered himself, his personal staff, and three divisions of the XXXVIII Corps to Marshal of the Soviet Union Leonid Govorov.
 Hilpert sent the following message to his troops: "To all ranks!
 Marshal Govorod [sic] has agreed to a cease-fire beginning at 14:00 hours on 8 May.
 Troops to be informed immediately.
 White flags to be displayed.
 Commander expects loyal implementation of order, on which the fate of all Courland troops depends."

 On 8 May, a General Otto Friedrich Rauser (Chief of Logistics of the Army Group) succeeded in obtaining better surrender terms from the Soviets.
 On 9 May, the Soviet commission in Peilei started to interrogate the captive staff of Army Group Courland.
 The Soviets began a general round-up of all remaining German troops in the Courland Pocket.
-By the end of the 11th of May, the troops of the Leningrad Front had secured the Courland peninsula, reaching the coast of the Riga Bay and the Baltic Sea.
+By the end of 11 May, the troops of the Leningrad Front had secured the Courland peninsula, reaching the coast of the Riga Bay and the Baltic Sea.

 From 9 May to 12 May 140,408 men and non-commissioned officers, 5,083 officers and 28 generals in the Courland Pocket, surrendered.
 The equipment captured in the same period consisted of 75 aircraft; 307 tanks and self-propelled guns; 1,427 guns; 557 mortars; 3,879 machine-guns; 52,887 rifles and submachine guns; 219 armored personnel carriers; 310 radio stations; 4,281 motor vehicles; 240 tractors, 3,442 carts loaded with military cargoes, 14,056 horses.

 On 23 May, the Soviet round-up of the German troops in the Courland Pocket was completed.
 A total of about 180,000 German troops were taken into captivity.
 Captive German officers were turned over to the NKVD.
 The bulk of the captives were taken to camps in Valdai Hills.